 Isaiah, Chapter 11, gives a prophetic glimpse of a future time when the Father will gather t banished/dispersed ones from the four corners of the earth.
 In the Book of Numbers, Adonai gives special instructions for a prayer shawl and its four corners having tassels called tzitzit:

 The Lord also spoke to Moses, saying, “Speak to the sons of Israel, and tell them that they shall make for themselves tassels on the corners of their garments throughout their generations, and that they shall put on the tassel of each corner a cord of blue.”

 —Numbers 15:38-39, NASB

-The color blue is my husband’s favorite color, and it’s also the color of most of his clothing.
-As I was thinking about how to go about describing a color so blue that it turns green in the sunlight and then bluer than a violet purple mixed with seawater, I lost the ability to express such splendor.
+Blue is my husband’s favorite color and is the color of most of his clothing.
+As I was thinking about how to describe a color so blue that it turns green in the sunlight and then bluer than a violet purple mixed with seawater, I lost the ability to express such splendor.
 This dye was created by an animal that went extinct thousands of years ago.

-A one of a kind color.
+A one-of-a-kind color.
 However, about twenty years ago, Israeli divers discovered this same mollusk in the Red/ Reed Sea.
-The blue dye is made by extracting a thick liquid from a gland in the mollusk to produce the brilliant dye.
+The blue dye is made by extracting a thick liquid from a gland in the mollusk to produce the brilliant pigment.
 Why would such a color be important?
-Everything HaShem does is intricate and has a deeper meaning behind it.
+Everything our Father does is intricate and has a deeper meaning behind it.
 This dye was used for the priestly garments–the temple tapestry and the tallit (Prayer shawl).

 A cord of heavenly sapphire blue–the color of Yahweh’s Glory.